Accra: Pollution

-Decongestion Exercises
+Decongestion exercises

-There's been numerous Decongestion exercises carried out by successive mayors in the city to help solve hawking menace, flood issues and ensure road safety in the city despite the challenge of lack of adherence.
+There's been decongestion exercises carried out by successive mayors in the city to help solve the hawking menace, flood issues and ensure road safety in the city.

-Green spaces

-Rapidly growing population and construction within the city has been resulting in a reduction in Urban green space.
+Growing population and construction within the city has been resulting in a reduction in Urban green space.
 A 2021 study of low income communities in the city found increasing concern and desire among these communities for urban green spaces for recreation and health.
 A 2018 study of greenspaces in the city, found the ones that do exist are important for mammal biodiversity in the city.